marcellux17/tcp-group-chat/README.md

 Application-level keep-alives (heartbeats) are also implemented to detect half-open connections.
 The type of each message (normal or heartbeat) is indicated by the first byte of the stream.

 ## Features
-There are two types of clients implemented: viewer and messenger:
+There are two types of clients implemented: viewer and messenger.
-Its because a client where writing to the console(received messages) and reading from the console(sending messages) at the same would have been a pain in the ass to implement(not impossible though), and I was mostly interested in the networking side of the project.
+It's because managing concurrent console reading and writing on the client would have been pretty challenging to implement (basically a mini text editor).
+Since my main interest was in the backend aspects, I decided to keep that part simpler.
-The client type is indicated by the first message that they send to the server, the payload is either "viewer" or "messenger".
+The client type is indicated by the first message that is sent to the server, the payload is either "viewer" or "messenger".

 ### Messenger
 Each messenger can have a unique username associated with it.
 Usernames are kept track of on the server side.